chin123/archlinux-4044C/README.md

 # archlinux-4044C
-A guide with accompanying scripts to get a working arch linux chroot on the alcatel 4044C, a $40 flip phone.
-This should work on any android/kaiOS device in general, although you might have to modify the scripts to tailor them to your device.
+A guide with accompanying scripts to get a working arch linux chroot on the alcatel 4044C, a $40 flip phone with 4G and wifi support.
+It comes with KaiOS, a linux based mobile operating system.
+This guide should work for any android/kaiOS device in general, although you might have to modify the scripts to tailor them to your device.

 ## What we're going for